LolaLollipop/RueI/README.md

 # RueI
+RueI is a hint framework for scp:sl

+### Features
-RueI is a hint framework for scp sl that provides the ability to display multiple hints at once along with other helpful display-related features
+- support for displaying multiple hints at once without them interfering with eachother
+- custom tags and other utility
+- scheduler system, which makes dealing with the hint ratelimit easier